zedr/zedr/README.md

 My favourite programming languages are Python, C, and JavaScript, but I enjoy learning new ones (lately - Go).

 I'm a big fan of Linux and its GNU ecosystem.
 I run Linux everywhere I can and [promote its use](https://linuxdaymilano.org/schedule/?year=2025).

+I am very interested in zero-trust, distributed systems on the Internet.
+I often hold workshops on Bitcoin and blockchain related topics (just the technology, not the financial side of it).